boweihan/redux-hypercube/README.md

 * LOGGED_OUT / LOGIN_IDLE / VALID - shows a standard login screen.
 * LOGGED_OUT / LOGIN_PENDING / VALID - shows a spinner indicating login in progress.

 In typical front-end applications it's a challenge to identify all possible application states - forgetting to handle a certain state is often one of the main causes of UI bugs.
-This is where a hypercube (OLAP in BI terms) representation of application state comes in quite handy.
+This is where a hypercube representation of application state comes in quite handy.
 Modelling application state (along with their possible transitions) as intersections in a hypercube gives us:

 1. The ability to identify and query all possible application states in an application with varying levels of granularity.
 2. The ability to model application state and their transitions as a graph.